maniekx86/stillalive-os/README.md

 ## Compiling
 nasm, gcc and mtools are required to compile.
-Simply run `make` to compile everything (bootloader, code and image)
+Simply run `make` to compile everything (bootloader, code and floppy image or BIOS ROM).

+Use the `make floppy.img` command to assemble the floppy.img image.

+Use the `make stillalive.rom` command to build the BIOS ROM image file stillalive.rom.

 ## Running
 Tests: `make runqemu` launches qemu with pcspeaker.
 To run on a real device simply flash image on floppy or even USB drive.

+Or use `make runrom` command to run the BIOS extension in the emulation.

 _Please don't use this as x86 operating system template.
 For template you can see my another project - BruhOS that this project is based on (outdated)_